kamerynjw/kamerynjw.github.io/teaching/2022/math1316fall/syllabus.md

 Grading Policy
 =======

 See [here]({{ site.baseurl }}/teaching/2022/math1316fall/grading/) for full information about grading.
-Below is a summary on how grades are earned in this class, showing the minimum level of mastery you need for each topic.
+Below is a summary on how grades are earned in this class.

-First, a table showing the number of different topics you acheived a mastery level in to get each grade, as well as the homework scores need.

 |Grade|Mastery levels needed across different topics|Homework grade|
 |A|3, 3, 3, 3, 3, 3, 2, 0|≥90%|